Chuuk Lagoon: Economy and infrastructure

+Tourism, especially scuba diving among the many wrecks of Truk Lagoon, is the island's main industry.
+Copra (dried coconut meat) is the only cash crop, and output is relatively insignificant.
+Most of the inhabitants of outlying islands engage in subsistence activity only.

 Recreational diving

 In 1969, William A. Brown and French oceanographer Jacques Cousteau and his team explored Truk Lagoon.
 Following Cousteau's 1971 television documentary about the lagoon and its ghostly remains, the atoll became a scuba diving lure, drawing wreck diving enthusiasts from around the world to see its numerous, virtually intact sunken ships.
 The shipwrecks and remains are sometimes referred to as the "Ghost Fleet of Truk Lagoon".
-Scattered mainly around the Dublon, Eten, Fefan and Uman islands within the Truk group, a number of the shipwrecks lie in crystal clear waters less than 15 m below the surface.
-In waters devoid of normal ocean currents, divers can easily swim across decks littered with gas masks and depth charges and below deck can be found evidence of human remains.
+Scattered mainly around the Dublon (Tonowas), Eten, Fefan and Uman islands within the Truk group, several shipwrecks lie in crystal clear waters less than 15 m below the surface.
+In waters devoid of normal ocean currents, divers can easily swim across decks littered with gas masks and depth charges, and below decks can be found evidence of human remains.
 In the massive ships' holds are the remnants of fighter aircraft, tanks, bulldozers, railroad cars, motorcycles, torpedoes, mines, bombs, boxes of munitions, radios, plus thousands of other weapons, spare parts, and other artifacts.
 Of special interest is the wreck of the submarine I-169 Shinohara which was lost when diving to avoid the bombing.
 The submarine had participated in the attack on Pearl Harbor in December 1941.

 The coral encrusted wrecks attract a diverse array of marine life, including manta rays, turtles, sharks and corals.
-In 2007, 266 species of reef fish were recorded by an Earthwatch team and in 2006 the rare coral Acropora pichoni was identified.
+In 2007, 266 species of reef fish were recorded by an Earthwatch team, and in 2006 the rare coral Acropora pichoni was identified.

-On 12 April 2011, the Australian Broadcasting Corporation (ABC) program Foreign Correspondent screened a report on Chuuk Lagoon likening the effect of the impending massive release of tens of thousands of tonnes of oil from the rusting Japanese warships into the coral reef to that of the Exxon Valdez spill in Alaska.
+On 12 April 2011, the Australian Broadcasting Corporation program Foreign Correspondent screened a report on Chuuk Lagoon likening the effect of the impending massive release of tens of thousands of tonnes of oil from the rusting Japanese warships into the coral reef to that of the Exxon Valdez spill in Alaska.
 However, given the poor state of the Japanese war effort in 1944, many of the ships may have had relatively small amounts of fuel in their bunkers.
-Environmental protection organizations are surveying the wrecks while also consulting with Japanese researchers to try to determine how much oil is likely to be in the hulks, particularly in three sunken oil tankers.
+Environmental protection organizations are surveying the wrecks while also consulting with Japanese researchers to try to determine how much oil is likely to be in the hulls, particularly in three sunken oil tankers.
 The ships are classified as a Japanese war grave, requiring Japanese government involvement in the eventual clean-up.